syncfusion-content/blazor-docs/blazor/gantt-chart/tool-bar.md

 ## Custom toolbar

 A custom toolbar can be placed inside SfGantt.
-The baseline in the Gantt Chart can be hide by clicking the Checkbox.
+The baseline in the Gantt Chart can be hidden by clicking the Checkbox.

 ```cshtml
 @using Syncfusion.Blazor.Gantt